markhgn/markhgn.github.io/_posts/2013-10-24-content-marketing-is-wish-fulfilment.md

 * [Are content marketers wilfully delusional?
 Part two](http://markhigginson.co.uk/2013/01/21/are-content-marketers-wilfully-delusional-examples/)
 * [Where to invest your marketing time and resources](http://markhigginson.co.uk/2013/01/25/where-to-invest-your-marketing-time-and-resources/)
 * [Is the AmEx Open Forum really a community?](http://markhigginson.co.uk/2013/04/27/amex-open-forum/)

-__Note:__ I don't know if you've ever suffered through Jonathan Mildenhall's buzzword-laden [Coca-Cola Content 2020 video](http://www.youtube.com/watch?v=LerdMmWjU_E) but it's worth remembering that it's over two years old.
-Marketers got very excited at the time, yet I haven't heard of this being re-visited to show us what content was produced as a result and how successful each piece of work was.
-Subsequent presentations have focused on typical brand marketing stunts, with no supporting data provided.